Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 |

-Coercion is intentionally bullying another person to do, or not do, something by either:
+Coercion is intentionally bullying you to do, or not do, something by either:

-- injuring (or threatening to injure) the victim or victim’s family or property,
+- injuring (or threatening to injure) you or your family or property,

-- depriving the victim of any tool or clothing, or hindering his/her use of a tool or clothing, or
+- depriving you of any tool or clothing, or hindering your use of a tool or clothing, or

-- trying to intimidate the person by threats or force
+- trying to intimidate you by threats or force

-An example of coercion as sexual harassment is a boss threatening to have a female employee fired if he/she does not remove her bra for him.
+An example of coercion as sexual harassment is a boss threatening to have you fired if you do not remove your bra for them.

 Common coercion defenses include:

-- The defendant had no intent to deprive the victim of the right to do, or not do, something, or
+- The defendant had no intent to deprive you of the right to do, or not do, something, or

 Nevada coercion charge |